 It’s the ultimate lens for shooting real estate videos.

-Alright, guys, so that concludes all the lenses we will talk about today in this article.
+Alright, guys, that concludes all the lenses we will discuss today in this article.

 Do you guys have any experience with these lenses?
 What are your thoughts on them?

-Is there a lens that I didn’t mention in this article that you love to use for real estate photography?
+Is there a lens I didn’t mention in this article that you love using for real estate photography?

 Would you please leave your thoughts and comments below?